xerdrop/Intuition-Testnet-Auto-BOT/README.md

 # Intuition-Testnet-Auto-BOT

- automation bot designed for interacting with the Intuition  Bridge Testnet.
+ automation bot designed for interacting with the Intuition  Bridge Testnet
 ## Features

 * **Automated Interaction**: Automates interactions with the Intuition Testnet.